carbon/Bunny/README.md

-# BunnyCdn
+# Bunny
-A fully featured client for BunnyCDN
+A fully featured client for bunny.net